taylorjdawson/Content/projects/Plasma MVP/JavaScript/Priority Queue/task.md

 We'll need to refactor our queue:

 1) Change the `enqueue` function to create a priority based on the exit date and the UTXO position.
-The highest priority should be the oldest date (lowest value) and then the oldest UTXO position (lowest value).
+The highest priority should be the oldest UTXO position (lowest value) and then the oldest date (lowest value).

-> If you're wondering why we're prioritizing the date first, you're one step ahead!
-In the next stage we'll update the exit date to take into account the time when the block was submitted.

 2) Once you've calculated the priority, update the `enqueue` function to set the priority in its appropriate spot within the queue.
 Instead of first-in-first-out, the first item will be the highest priority.